operator-framework/operator-sdk/code-of-conduct.md

 (http://contributor-covenant.org), version 1.2.0, available at
 http://contributor-covenant.org/version/1/2/0/

-### RedHat Events Code of Conduct
+### Red Hat Events Code of Conduct

-RedHat events are working conferences intended for professional networking and collaboration in the RedHat community.
+Red Hat events are working conferences intended for professional networking and collaboration in the Red Hat community.
 Attendees are expected to behave according to professional standards and in accordance with their employer’s policies on appropriate workplace behavior.

-While at RedHat events or related social networking opportunities, attendees should not engage in discriminatory or offensive speech or actions including but not limited to gender, sexuality, race, age, disability, or religion.
+While at Red Hat events or related social networking opportunities, attendees should not engage in discriminatory or offensive speech or actions including but not limited to gender, sexuality, race, age, disability, or religion.
 Speakers should be especially aware of these concerns.

-RedHat does not condone any statements by speakers contrary to these standards.
+Red Hat does not condone any statements by speakers contrary to these standards.
-RedHat reserves the right to deny entrance and/or eject from an event (without refund) any individual found to be engaging in discriminatory or offensive speech or actions.
+Red Hat reserves the right to deny entrance and/or eject from an event (without refund) any individual found to be engaging in discriminatory or offensive speech or actions.